 In our EC segment, environmental activists and lobby groups are often opposed to the use of chlorine in industrial products.
 Although elemental chlorine-free pulp bleaching technology, which uses sodium chlorate as its primary raw material, is currently the preferred method of pulp bleaching, alternative products could reduce demand for sodium chlorate for bleaching pulp.

 Pulp and paper producers are also using chlorine dioxide more efficiently in the pulp bleaching process.
-While this has not had a material negative impact to date, more efficient use of chlorine dioxide could incrementally reduce the demand for sodium chlorate and reduce our sodium chlorate sales.
+More efficient use of chlorine dioxide could incrementally reduce the demand for sodium chlorate and reduce our sodium chlorate sales.